Quantum thermodynamics of the Caldeira-Leggett model with non-equilibrium Gaussian reservoirs: Fluctuating thermodynamics in the Zwanzig model and classical limit of the quantum action

 \subsection{Classical limit of the quantum action}

 The two path integrals in \eqref{eq:actquant} and \eqref{eq:finalclass} are formally different, indeed \begin{enumerate} \item The action \eqref{eq:finalclass} depends on 2 fields, the physical field $x(t)$ and the auxiliary field $\eta_x(t)$, while the quantum action depends on a single field $x(z)$. \item The domain of integration of the classical action is $[0,\tau]$, while every component of the quantum action containing $\nu$ lives on a modified contour, like the one in Fig. \ref{fig:1}. \end{enumerate} For the standard dissipative action problem, based on the Keldysh contour, there is a way to transform the quantum action that solves both the problems mentioned above, that consists in introducing the components and performing the {\it Keldysh rotation} \cite{Kamenev, Polkovnikovreview, polkovnikov2003quantum}.
 First, after introducing the components as in \eqref{eq:defcompmain}, the double integral on the contour in Eq. \eqref{eq:actquant} reduces to a set of integrals on $\gamma^{\nu}_{\uparrow, \downarrow,M}$ and $\gamma_{\pm}$ (see Eq. \eqref{eq:bigactdisp22}).
 The integrals on $\gamma_{\pm}$ can be transformed into integrals between $0$ and $\tau$ since $\int_{\gamma_+} dt = -\int_{\gamma_-} dt = -\int_0^{\tau} dt$.

-In this way, we go from a description based on a single field in a "doubled" contour ($\gamma_+ \oplus \gamma_-$) to a two-field description on the real segment $[0,t]$.
+In this way, we go from a description based on a single field in a ``doubled" contour ($\gamma_+ \oplus \gamma_-$) to a two-field description on the real segment $[0,\tau]$.
 The Keldysh rotation is now a redefinition of the fields that ensure the convergence between the quantum and classical dynamical actions for $\boldsymbol{\lambda_B}=0$, $\hbar \rightarrow 0$.
 This transformation is

 The "quantum field" $x_q$ measures the asymmetry between the forward and backward quantum trajectories, as such, is a purely quantum term and it is customary to assume that it is small in the classical limit, with a scaling linear in $\hbar$ \cite{polkovnikov2003quantum, Polkovnikovreview, Kamenev}.
 The same rotation can be applied to other quantities defined on the contour, for instance the interaction potential